-The June 2019 forecast of the size of the hypoxic zone in the northern Gulf of Mexico for late July 2019 is that it will cover 22,557 km (8,717 mi) of the bottom of the continental shelf off Louisiana and Texas.
-The 95% confidence interval is that it will be between 20,433 and 24,821 km (7,889 and 9,583 mi).
+The June 2020 forecast of the size of the hypoxic zone in the northern Gulf of Mexico for late July 2020 is that it will cover 20,121 km2 (7,769 mi2) of the bottom of the continental shelf off Louisiana and Texas.
+The 95% confidence interval is that it will be between 18,054 and 22,089 km2 (6,971 and 8,529 mi2).
 This estimate is based on the assumption that there are no significant tropical storms in the two weeks before the monitoring cruise, or during the cruise.
-If a storm does occur, then the size of the zone is predicted to be 70% of the predicted size without the storm, equivalent to 13,847 km (5,346 mi).
+If a storm does occur, then the size of the zone is predicted to be 70% of the predicted size without the storm, equivalent to 14,085 km2 (5,438 mi2).

-The predicted hypoxic area is about the size of the land area of New Hampshire (23,227 km) and 67% larger than the average of 13,536 km (n = 34, including years with storms).
-If the area of hypoxia becomes as large as predicted, then it will be about 4.5 times the size of the Hypoxia Action Plan goal to reduce the zone to less than 5,000 km.
-No reductions in the nitrate loading from the Mississippi River to the Gulf of Mexico has occurred in the last few decades.
+The predicted hypoxic area is slightly less than the size of the land area of New Hampshire (23,227 km2) and 146% of the average of 13,829 km2 (n = 34 including years with storms).
+If the area of hypoxia becomes as large as predicted, then it will be 4 times the size of the Hypoxia Action Plan goal to reduce the zone to less than 5,000 km2.
+No reductions in the nitrate loading from the Mississippi River to the Gulf of Mexico have occurred in the last few decades.

-Caveats: 1) This prediction discounts the effect of large storm events that temporarily disrupt the physical and biological system attributes promoting the formation of the low oxygen zone in bottom waters; 2) The potential space on the shelf where hypoxia occurs is limited by the bathymetry; 3) The prediction assumes that there will be no abrupt changes in discharge from now through July; and 4) Unusual weather patterns affecting coastal winds, as experienced in 2009, 2011, and 2018, may reduce the hypoxic zone size to be lower than predicted.
+Caveats: 1) This prediction discounts the effect of large storm events that temporarily disrupt the physical and biological system attributes promoting the formation of the low oxygen zone in bottom waters; 2) The potential space on the shelf where hypoxia occurs is limited by the bathymetry; 3) The prediction assumes that there will be no abrupt changes in discharge from now through July; and 4) Unusual weather patterns affecting coastal winds, as experienced in 2009, 2011, 2018, and 2019 may reduce the hypoxic zone size to be lower than predicted.

-'''

-Department of Oceanography and Coastal Sciences

-Louisiana State University

-Baton Rouge, LA 70803
+1Department of Oceanography and Coastal Sciences Louisiana State University Baton Rouge, LA 70803 euturne@lsu.edu nrabal@lsu.edu

-euturne@lsu.edu

-nrabal@lsu.edu

-'''